jacobfisher18/yntht/README.md

 ## Upcoming

-#### Infrastructure To-Do's:
+#### Improvements:
-- Automate and/or containerize the Node, pm2, and Nginx setup
+- Dockerize the app and use ECR, automate/containerize the Node, pm2, and Nginx setup
-- Dockerize the app and use ECR as outlined here: https://www.reddit.com/r/devops/comments/81fgmi/terraform_docker_ecr_ecs/
-- CI/CD with CircleCI
+- CI/CD
 - Logging and monitoring

-#### Known Bugs:
-- Hover affect on images sets opacity much lower than expected (i.e. info button and album covers)

-#### Future Improvements:
 - Ability to delete a user
-- Normalize CSS
-- Make search button clickable
 - Make it responsive and mobile friendly
 - Block/redirect routes like /login if the user is already logged in
+- Go through and make sure everwhere asyncronous has some sort of loading component (i.e. login button)
+- Write tests

+#### Code Quality / Cleanup:
 - Clean up all references to colors, constants, hard coded values, etc.
 - Abstract CSS stuff into variables for consistency
-- Go through and make sure everwhere asyncronous has some sort of loading component (i.e. login button)
 - Figure out a better css system; there are bugs if two classes have the same name, we need some namespacing for these classes somehow
-- Favicon
-- Write tests

-#### Future Features:
+#### Features:
 - Thumbs up and thumbs down songs
 - Specifically recommend a song to someone
 - Forgot password flow